mongodb/support-tools/replset-consistency/README.md

 1. Run the scanning script again and verify there are no inconsistent ranges reported in `config.unhealthyRanges`.

 When remediation is complete, resume writes to the collection(s) being remediated.
 It is safe to drop the `<dbName>.dbcheck_backup.<collName>.<node_id>` collections, but we recommend taking a backup of them before doing so.

+## 5. Resolve any remaining index inconsistencies

+Now that document data is confirmed consistent, and if `validate{}` previously indicated index inconsistencies, perform an initial sync of all affected nodes in sequence, to ensure indexes are rebuilt.